maheshrayas/kube-saver/README.md

 ## How can I upscale resouce during the downtime.?

 kube-saver will automatically upscale the resoures to orignial number of replicas when the current time falls between the `uptime` configured in rules.yaml.
-But if you want to manually scale up single deployment or all the deployment resources in Namespace, you have following options and it won't be scaled down until next day downtime.
+But if you want to manually scale up single deployment/statefulset or all the deployment & stateulset resources in Namespace, you have following options and it won't be scaled down until next day downtime.
 Choose any of the option below:

 * Configure [upscaled.yaml](./k8s/crds/upscaler.yaml) and